Arran Isle Limited and its Subsidiary Companies (“Arran Isle”)

-We monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our businesses or supply chains by reviewing at Group Board level any reports that are received from employees, the public, or law enforcement agencies indicating that modern slavery practices have been identified.
+We monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our businesses or supply chains by reviewing at Group Board level any reports that are received through supplier audits and from employees, the public, or law enforcement agencies indicating that modern slavery practices have been identified.

 Areas of development

 The following areas have been identified for consideration: